< All Posts

 How does live GPS tracking help with deliveries?

 Live GPS tracking allows customers to see the real-time location of their delivery driver.
 This increases transparency and reduces the likelihood of missed deliveries, as customers can plan their schedules accordingly.
-It also allows for increased communication between customer and delivery driver, allowing for last minute changes.
+It also allows for increased communication between the customer and the delivery driver, allowing for last-minute changes.

 Mark Mulhearne